 The school disapproves of the accumulation of unexcused late arrivals to school, irrespective of the circumstances.
-Persistent first-period tardiness is highly disruptive of instruction and undermines student morale.
-On the fifth occasion of tardiness a student will serve a 15-minute detention before school.
-On the sixth-ninth tardies, the student will serve 30-minute detentions before school.
-A tenth tardy may result in a suspension.
+Persistent beginning of the day tardiness is highly disruptive of instruction and undermines student morale.
+On the fifth occasion that a student has an unexcused tardy in a quarter, a detention will be issued to the student by the designated administrator.
+For each subsequent unexcused tardy in the quarter, another detention will be issued.
+When a student has received four detentions for tardiness in a quarter then he or she may receive an in-school suspension for a duration determined by the administration.